Shepherd’s Pie Twice Baked Potatoes

-When I studied abroad for a semester in college, it really felt like a second home; after all, I lived there for four months (plus the government made me pay them money for staying longer than 90 days).
+It really did feel like a second home; after all, I lived there for four months (plus the government made me pay them money for staying longer than 90 days).

 I celebrated St. Patrick’s Day in Dublin, which ironically was filled more with tourists than locals (the locals stay far away during the parade).

-Surprisingly I didn’t eat much shepherd’s pie while overseas, but every year around St. Patrick’s Day I make it at home along with my Corned Beef and Cabbage For Two and Mini Irish Soda Bread.
+Surprisingly I didn’t eat much Guinness shepherd’s pie while overseas, but every year I make it at home along with my stovetop corned beef and cabbage and mini Irish soda bread.

-Shepherd’s pie is a meat pie, usually with ground beef or lamb, topped with mashed potatoes.
+Traditionally shepherd’s pie is ground beef or lamb and vegetables topped with mashed potatoes.

-I decided to do a playful twist with potatoes and serve them up inside potato skins, making Shepherd’s Pie Twice Baked Potatoes.
+However, I wanted to do a fun twist with these Shepherd’s Pie Baked Potatoes.

 Twice baked potatoes get their name by baking the potatoes once, scooping out the insides to make a filling, then restuffing and baking them a second time.